khvan84/jira-bad-practice/Readme.md

 3 modules: Root module (Public network and it's components), VPC module and Database Module containing Database and all Private network components(such as - SG, RT, private subnets etc)
 The purpose is to seperate the Database infrastructure apart from the public

-Some key components used: Subnet group(3 private subnets), DB SG has security group ingress/egress rule - EC2 SG : port 3306.
+Some key components used: Database Subnet group(3 private subnets), DB SG has security ingress/egress rule targeting EC2 SG : port 3306 (255.255.255.255/32).
 The SSH port for Wordspress is opened to any location(0.0.0.0/0) for demonstrating purposes, and has to be set to /MyIP option.
 </p>